Li-Jia-Jun/MyGames/readme.md

 Hello,

-my name is Jiajun Li.

-This repo marks some of the games I've made since 2016, some for fun and some for school projects.
+this repo is about some of the games I've made since 2016, some for fun and some for school projects.

-Here are some screenshots of each game for a quick review:
+Here are some screenshots of each game for a quick look:

 **Mini-Minecraft**